ekrell/linux4research/README.md

     unzip AB\ sequencer\ trace\ files.zip
     head AFLP_sample_A01_001_2004-11-22.fsa

 Can download multiple files on a webpage.
-This is done by recursively downloading the pages on a site
+This is done by recursively downloading the pages on a site.

-- `-r`: tells `wget` to recursively download pages
+- `-r`: tells `wget` to recursively download.
-- `-l <number>`: tells `wget` how many levels to recursively go down
+- `-l <number>`: tells `wget` how many levels to recursively go down.

 There are a large number of files on that page.
 Perhaps we only want the "WGS" files.

-- `-A <match string>`: Download only matching files, with the wildcard extension allowed
+- `-A <match string>`: Download only matching files, with the wildcard extension allowed.
 <br>

     # Download multiple files on the page